ivanhofer/typesafe-i18n/README.md

 ## Integration with other services

-Typesafe-i18n comes with an API that allows other services to read and write translations.
+`typesafe-i18n` comes with an API that allows other services to read and update translations.

-Services that work with typesafe-i18n:
+Services that work with `typesafe-i18n`:
 - [inlang](https://github.com/inlang/inlang): An open source translation management dashboard with machine translations and automatic sync.
-Inlang allows allows non-technical team members, or external translators to adjust translations without touching the source code.
+Inlang allows non-technical team members, or external translators to adjust translations without touching the source code.

 ### Importer